Fiori-Tracker/fioritracker.github.io/2020FPS01/ft-core.md

 # Fiori Tracker Core

 Fiori Tracker Core is a pair of apps for keeping a record of your SAP Fiori launchpad's implementation or maintenance scope.
+It makes a foundation for linking launchpad apps records with other project information types.

 ### Key features
 - Easy app identification